segmentio/orbital/README.md

 `testing.T` API and registering tests to be run periodically on a configured schedule.

+This package is not yet API stable.
+Use with the understanding that it might change as time goes on.

 ### motivation

 Writing tests should be easy.
-This encludes oft-neglected end-to-end tests which provide arguably the most value.
+This includes oft-neglected end-to-end tests which provide arguably the most value.
 End to end tests can be used for functional verification before a release, alerts when your site isn't behaving correctly, or simply just providing metrics about your site or service.